 Livia Lopes, Visiting Scholar and Program Assistant, Brazil Initiative

-Livia Lopes holds a Bachelor's degree in Law and a Master's degree in Public Finance, Taxation and Development (summa cum laude), both from the Rio de Janeiro State University (UERJ).
-She also attended the University of Coimbra, in Portugal, as a visiting student, during her undergraduate education.
-Livia has published several articles and is a frequent speaker on legal matters.
+Livia Lopes holds a Bachelor's degree in Law (cum laude) and a Master's degree in Public Finance, Taxation and Development (summa cum laude), both from the Rio de Janeiro State University (UERJ).
+She also holds a cerificate in Public Law from the University of Coimbra, (Portugal) and has attended the Ohio State University (USA) and the Georgetown University (USA) as a visiting student.
+Ms. Lopes has published several articles and is a frequent speaker on legal matters.

 Christopher Harden, Brazil Initiative Student Assistant